 If inconspicuously fitting the grinder somewhere in a corner is your goal, then Rancilio Rocky is a better option.
 It is smaller of the two in comparison and can fit in its designated nook or cranny.
 At this point both the grinders are in the game, let us see where the next category throws the ball in whose court.

 The good thing about both the grinders is that they have moved on from the old-school blades and have moved on to the more advanced and new burr system.
 As I mentioned earlier, burrs are better at producing uniformly sized grinds as the coffee beans in a burr system are not smashed around like whack-a-mole.
 It cuts through the coffee beans.

 But there are two types of burrs, the conical burr, and the flat burr.

 The Rancilio Rocky uses a flat burr system while the Breville Smart grinder, on the other hand, uses a conical burr.
 Now what?
 A burr grinding system is noisy, to say the least.
 I can remember the times when just the sounds of the burr made me forget all about my sleep and woke me up even before the cup of coffee could.

 Conical burrs tend to be less noisy out of the two.
-Conical burrs are also more cheaper compared to the flat burrs.
+Conical burrs are also cheaper compared to flat burrs.
 So if your goal is to enjoy the serene silence of the morning definitely go for conical burrs and therefore the Breville Smart grinding system.
 Conical burrs also tend to heat up less, so that is a plus point as well.

 Looks like the ball is in Breville Smart grinder’s court now.

-More setting options means more flexibility.
+More setting options mean more flexibility.
 I love options and I am sure a lot of you do as well.
 This is why Breville is the better choice of the two.